manishshettym/codescholar/README.md

     ```
     *note: see more configurations in [/search/search_config.py](./codescholar/search/search_config.py)*

-How to run CodeScholar Streamlit App:
+How to run CodeScholar App:
 ---------------------------

 1. Setup services